Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: RELATED WORKS

 \subsection{Deep Learning with Traffic Simulation}

-Deep reinforcement learning has been used to address futuristic and complex problems on control of autonomous vehicles in traffic.
+Deep reinforcement learning has been used to address futuristic and complex problems for control of autonomous vehicles in traffic.
 One survey on Deep RL for motion planning for autonomous vehicles by Aradi~\cite{9210154} delineates challenges facing the application of DRL to traffic problems, one of which is the long and potentially unsuccessful learning process.
 This has been addressed in several ways through curriculum learning~\cite{Qiao_Muelling_Dolan_Palanisamy_Mudalige_2018, Bouton_Nakhaei_Fujimura_Kochenderfer_2019, Kaushik_Prasad_Krishna_Ravindran_2018}, adversarial learning~\cite{Ferdowsi_Challita_Saad_Mandayam_2018, Ma_Driggs-Campbell_Kochenderfer_2018}, or model-based action choice.
 In our work, we address this issue via sample enhancement for on-policy deep reinforcement learning.
-With forward traffic gradients and modeling of general human behaviors, we can artificially generate ``helpful'' samples during learning with respect to reward.

-``FLOW'' by Wu et al. ~\cite{wu2017flow} presents a deep reinforcement learning (DRL) benchmarking framework, built on the popular microscopic traffic simulator SUMO~\cite{SUMO2018}.
-Wu et al. provides motivation for integrating traffic dynamics into autonomous driving objectives with DRL, coining the problem/task as "mixed autonomy".
+With differentiable traffic simulation and access to gradients of reward with respect to policy action, we can artificially generate ``helpful'' samples during learning with respect to reward. ``FLOW'' by Wu et al. ~\cite{wu2017flow} presents a deep reinforcement learning (DRL) benchmarking framework, built on the popular microscopic traffic simulator SUMO~\cite{SUMO2018}.
+Wu et al. provide motivation for integrating traffic dynamics into autonomous driving objectives with DRL, defining the problem/task as ``mixed autonomy".
 Novel objectives for driving include reducing congestion, carbon emissions, and other societal costs; these are all in futuristic anticipation of mixed autonomy traffic.
 Based on FLOW, Vinitsky et al. published a series of benchmarks highlighting 4 main scenarios regarding traffic light control, bottleneck throughput, optimizing intersection capacity, and controlling merge on-ramp shock waves~\cite{pmlr-v87-vinitsky18a}.
-We extend the environments from FLOW's DRL framework to be {\em differentiable}, and show benchmark results for enhanced DRL algorithms utilizing traffic flow gradients for optimization and control, while retaining benefits of FLOW.
+We extend the environments from FLOW's DRL framework to be {\em differentiable} and show benchmark results for enhanced DRL algorithms utilizing traffic flow gradients for optimization.